 - They’re pink, so if you’re not a fan of the color, keep that in mind

 The Protalus M Series offers two choices, depending on what kind of shoe you’ll be using.
 The M-100 series is made for shoes with a removable liner, while the M-75 series is made for shoes with permanent or cemented liners.

 Utilizing their patented TRI-Planar technology, Protalus crafted an insole that blends shock absorption, comfort, and control.
-The top cloth is anti-microbial, anti-bacterial, anti-friction, and moisture wicking, and the contoured shank features engineered ridges, so they stay in place.
+The top cloth is anti-microbial, anti-bacterial, anti-friction, and moisture wicking, and the contoured shank features engineered ridges that keep them in place.

-Reviewers were pleased with the arch support, especially those with flat feet or plantar fasciitis.
-Those with very narrow or very wide feet had a hard time getting the correct fit, however.
-The customers that contacted the company did note that they were refunded.
+Reviewers are pleased with the arch support, especially those with flat feet or plantar fasciitis.
+Those with very narrow or very wide feet have a hard time getting the correct fit, however.
+The customers that have contacted the company did note that they were refunded.

 - Two different designs for the right fit